bert-kapsarc/CAT/README.md

 ### Web API (local)

-This is to run locally the API to access a version of the SACAT contract library (see build/) deployed to the Ethereum Ropsten testnet.
+This is to run locally the API to access a version of the CAT contract library (see build/) deployed to the Ethereum Ropsten testnet.
 The neccessary enviroment varibles are stored in /.env.
 Note these are public variables of the dapp, do not store private keys or sensitive info here.

 ```
 npm install